-Since 1996, the Leon County Public Works Department has sampled stormwater runoff as required by the County's NPDES MS4 permit.
-The permit requires sampling of streams, stormwater facilities, and sediment to document the impacts of stormwater runoff on the natural waterbodies.
-The ambient and stormwater sampling programs include quarterly water quality sampling and annual sediment and biological assessments of 13 lakes, 27 streams, and two rivers at a total of 73 monitoring stations (including the Ochlockonee River and Lake Talquin).
-The 2016 Water Quality Report for data collected in 2015 is available as an Interactive Water Quality Data Map at the following link: http://cms.leoncountyfl.gov/Home/Departments/Public-Works/Engineering-Services/ Stormwater-Management/Water-Quality-Data (Leon County 2016d).
+Leon County conducts an ambient condition trend monitoring program.
+The program includes quarterly water quality sampling and annual sediment and biological assessments of 13 lakes, 27 streams, and two rivers at a total of 73 monitoring stations (including the Ochlockonee River and Lake Talquin).
+The 2016 Water Quality Report for data collected in 2015 is available as an Interactive Water Quality Data Map at the following link: http://cms.leoncountyfl.gov/Home/Departments/Public-Works/Engineering-Services/Stormwater-Management/Water-Quality-Data (Leon County 2016).

-The program also assesses water quality using the Lake Vegetation Index, which evaluates how closely a given lake's plant community resembles a pristine condition, and the Stream Condition Index, which evaluates the biological health of a stream based on the population and diversity of macroinvertebrates (Leon County 2016d).
+The program also assesses water quality using the Lake Vegetation Index, which evaluates how closely a given lake's plant community resembles a pristine condition, and the Stream Condition Index, which evaluates the biological health of a stream based on the population and diversity of macroinvertebrates (Leon County 2016).